JaredTMurray/PyBer_Analysis/README.md

 Of all the cites stats was calculated.
 This summary showed the highest fares, riders and drivers were in Suburban areas while rural had the least.

-The Table of summary for fares, rides and driver count shows that urban cities has the highest fates while rural cites have the lowest.
+The Table of summary for fares, rides and driver count shows that urban cities has the highest fares profited over $40,000 while rural cites have the lowest, less than $5,000.

 ![See Image](https://github.com/JaredTMurray/PyBer_Analysis/blob/main/analysis/step%206-8.png)